hacksu/How-To-Python/README.md

 Temporarily comment out the lines with the word "input" in them for this section.
 In other words, put the character "#" in front of them, which will prevent them from being executed.

 This is all very well as a way to search through names, but it would be nice if we had a way to store more data than just the name of a mouse.
-Right now, each mouse is a single string; if we had multiple strings per mouse, we could store things like what game the mouse is best at.
-The best way to do that is to use objects.
+Right now, each mouse is a single string; what would be better would be to have a collection of values for each mouse, so we can know more things about each of them.
+To do this, we can create objects.

-An object is basically a box that you can store variables in.
-To represent a single mouse, I would want to store the variables "name", "fav_game", and "squeakiness".
-The first two will be strings and the last will be a number on a scale from 1 to 10.
-To do this, I can make an object that represents a mouse and that stores all of those variables.
-You can create the object and provide values for these variables, store the object just like we've been storing strings, and then open the box to pull any one of these variables out.
-And you can create however many objects you want, and thus have an arbitrary number of mice.
-Everywhere where we have been using one string, we can instead use an object that represents three different variables; in this way, we can store more information.
+An object is a value that can contain all of the data that you have about a specific noun: a person, place, or thing.
+We've been representing mice with strings that contain their names, but objects let us represent mice more fully.
+To represent a single mouse, I would want to store the variables "name", "fav_game", and "squeakiness"; the first two will be strings and the last will be a number on a scale from 1 to 10.
+With an object, we can store all of these things for each mouse.

-To create an object in Python, you create a class, which is basically a template for an object.
+Before you create an object in Python, you must create a class, which is basically a template for an object.
 In this lesson, we're going to create a very simple class in a very quick and simple way.
-At the top of your Python file, put this:
+At the very top of your Python file, put this:

 ```python
 from collections import namedtuple
 ```

 Python contains a lot of built-in functions that aren't available by default but can be made available with an import statement like this one.
-This import statement makes the function `namedtuple` available: we can use it to create a class like this:
+This import statement makes the function `namedtuple` available.
+We can use it to create a class like this:

 ```python
 MouseClass = namedtuple("MouseClass", ["name", "fav_game", "squeakiness"])
 ```

 The `namedtuple` function takes two inputs.
 The first is the name of the class (the template for objects) that you're creating; the second is a list of names of the variables that you want the objects to store.
-The thing that we're storing in the variable `MouseClass` is a new function that will let us actually create objects, now that we have the class/the template.
+The thing that we're storing in the variable `MouseClass` over there on the left is a new function that will let us actually create objects, now that we have the class (the template.)

 ```python
 mouse_object = MouseClass("Ratsputin", "Overwatch", 7)